Invenio IT

 Director of Marketing @ Invenio IT

 There’s good news and bad news when it comes to downtime in the IT world.
-On the upside, because of developing technology, IT systems are stronger and more reliable than they have ever been.
-Unfortunately, this hasn’t translated to a significant dip in the amount of unplanned downtime occurring globally.
+On the upside, because of developing technology, IT systems are stronger and more reliable than ever.
+Unfortunately, this hasn’t translated into a significant dip in unplanned downtime.
+Every day, organizations around the globe struggle through unexpected disruptions in their operations.

 How Serious Is the Risk of Downtime?

-For now, let’s limit the discussion to only one cause of downtime: ransomware.
-Although it is only one of many potential contributors to downtime, the number of highly publicized attacks makes it one of the easiest to examine and quantify.
+For now, we’ll limit the discussion to a single cause of downtime: ransomware.
+Although it’s only one of many potential contributors, the number of highly publicized attacks makes it an easy option to examine and quantify.

-Ransomware attacks have exploded since 2020.
-Recently, the frequency appears to have leveled off, but experts believe that this is not because attackers have lost interest.
-Rather, they have improved their techniques and are more focused.
-As a result, the prominence of the targets and the effects of the attacks have both escalated.
-Consider some of these specific examples that occurred throughout 2021.
+Ransomware attacks seemed to taper off in 2022, only to return with a vengeance in 2023.
+Attackers have improved their techniques and are more focused, so the prominence of the targets and the effects of the attacks have both escalated.
+Consider some of these examples:

-This is just a glimpse of what the world faces when it comes to the threat of disasters and downtime.
+This is just a glimpse of what the world faces when it comes to disasters and downtime.
 To get a broader perspective on this critical issue, let’s dive into some of the most notable statistics from the past year.

 What Are the Common Causes of Downtime?

-There are many possible causes of unscheduled downtime.
-Some can be prevented with proper planning and execution, while others are unavoidable forces of nature.
-There are a few causes that tend to dominate the IT landscape.
+There are many possible causes of unscheduled downtime, but a few tend to dominate the IT landscape.
+Some you can prevent with proper planning and execution, while others are unavoidable forces of nature.

 Failures & Outages

-• Networking issues are the most common cause of IT downtime.
+• Network or connectivity issues were the most common cause of IT service outages in the past three years.

-Having readily available backup sites and reliable data backup solutions can help ease the pain when a system fails.
+Having readily available backup sites and reliable data backup solutions can help ease the pain when a system goes haywire.

 Cyberattacks

-While they aren’t the most common cause, ransomware attacks often get a large share of the attention when it comes to IT downtime, and not without good reason.
+While they aren’t the most common cause, ransomware attacks often get a large share of the attention when it comes to IT downtime, and for good reason.
 They are dramatic events with significant sums of money in play.

-However, the media focus is typically on incidents within large organizations, which sometimes eclipses the astounding regularity of cyberattacks and the high likelihood that every business will experience them at some stage.
+However, the media focus is typically on incidents within large organizations, which sometimes eclipses the astounding regularity of cyberattacks.
+The likelihood that every business will experience an attack at some stage is remarkably high.

-While the current cyberattack statistics are deeply troubling, predictions for the future are practically nightmarish.
-Some experts estimate that ransomware will cost victims approximately $265 billion by the year 2031.
-Others argue that this number may be too conservative, with ransomware attacks growing exponentially over the next decade.
+While these facts are deeply troubling, predictions for the future are practically nightmarish.
+For example, some experts estimate that ransomware will cost victims $265 billion by the year 2031.
+Others argue that this number is too conservative, with ransomware attacks growing exponentially over the next decade.

 How Many Companies Experience Downtime?

-It’s difficult to identify a specific number of organizations that experience downtime.
-Some businesses may not report outages or cyberattacks, and others may try to understate the severity of an event.
-Overall, however, studies show that most data centers experience outages at some point.
+It’s difficult to pin down the exact number of organizations that experience downtime.
+Some businesses don’t report outages, and others try to understate the severity of events.

-• Direct revenue loss is a result of more than 30% of outages.
+• Lost revenue: Direct revenue loss occurs as a result of more than 35% of outages.

-A closer look at specific financial losses underscores how severe these risks can be, particularly for small or medium-sized organizations that lack the financial capital of larger businesses.
+A closer look at specific financial losses underscores the severity of these risks, particularly for small or medium-sized organizations that lack financial capital.
+Consider these recent findings:

 • Almost two of every three midsize organizations experienced a ransomware attack in the past 18 months, and 20% of them spent at least $250,000 to recover from it.